ATNF/askapsoft/Code/Doc/user/current/doc/analysis/postprocessing.rst

   further flags that are not yet defined (they are left as placeholders for now).

+Along with the components catalogue, a matching Karma/CASA/DS9 annotation (region) file will be produced showing the location & size of the components (each Gaussian component is indicated by an ellipse given by the major & minor axes and position angle of the component).
+These are named in the same way as the catalogue file, but with a .ann/.crf/.reg extension respectively.
+Whether these are produced is governed by the flagKarma/flagCasa/flagDS9 parameters (see :doc:`selavy` for details).

 A similar output file is the fit Results catalogue.
+This is only produced when **writeFitResults=true**.
 This shows the fit results with a different emphasis (this is the original method of showing the fit results in Selavy).
 This too takes its name from the **Selavy.resultsFile** parameter, replacing the *.txt* extension with *.fitResults.txt*.
 An example start for the file is as follows below.